sp9k/monster/docs/tutorial.md

 Since this program will be a bit more substantial, we will want to leverage Monster's macro capabilities a bit.
-A good organizational practice for this is to have a single "macros" file that you include at the top of your "main" assembly file (`main.s` for us).
+A good organizational practice for this is to have a single "macros" file that you include at the top of your "main" assembly file (`MAIN.S` for us).

 To create a new buffer, press {c64-keys}`C= + N`.
 This will open a new unnamed buffer.
-Press {c64-key}`F3` and you should see there are now two buffers: `main.s` and our new unnamed one.
+Press {c64-key}`F3` and you should see there are now two buffers: `MAIN.S` and our new unnamed one.

 ## Macros

-Let's call this new file `macros.inc`.
+Let's call this new file `MACROS.INC`.
 Rename it using the `r` EX command.
 The `.inc` suffix tells us this is an _include_ file.
 Monster doesn't care what suffix you use in most cases, but avoid `.o`, which is reserved for use by the linker.

+Note that filenames inside quotes are case-sensitive, so the name in an `.inc` directive must use exactly the same case as the file on disk.

+On the VIC-20, lowercase PETSCII codes may also appear as graphic characters in a directory listing, which makes uppercase filenames much easier to recognize.

 Macro use is very much a matter of personal taste.
 I avoid heavy macro use as it can obscure potential optimizations, which is half the fun of writing assembly by hand, but there are some